captainspaceman/tc/docs/README.md

 If you were writing content on the topic of "Electronic stability control."

-        _Electronic stability control (ESC) is a computer-controlled safety feature that works by detecting and reducing vehicle traction loss.
+        Electronic stability control (ESC) is a computer-controlled safety feature that works by detecting and reducing vehicle traction loss.
 If ESC determines that your car is losing traction, the computerized system will help correct the problem by applying the brake to the appropriate wheel at exactly the right time.
 ESC may also decelerate if necessary.
-Saving your car, and possibly your life._
+Saving your car, and possibly your life.

-        _Electronic stability control is a computer controlled electronic stability control safety feature that works by detecting and reducing vehicle traction loss with electronic stability control.
+        Electronic stability control is a computer controlled electronic stability control safety feature that works by detecting and reducing vehicle traction loss with electronic stability control.
 If electronic stability control determines that your car is losing traction, electronic stability control will help correct the problem by applying the brake to the appropriate wheel at exactly the right time.
 Electronic stability control may also decelerate if necessary because it is really good at electronic stability control.
 Saving your car, and possibly your life.
-Thank you, electronic stability control._
+Thank you, electronic stability control.

 **Bottom line:** Don't get caught up with the idea of optimal keyword density or keyword useage on the page.
 Be natural, use your keywords contextually and write like you talk.
-The search engines, and most importantly _the user_, will appreciate that.
+The search engines, and most importantly the user, will appreciate that.

 ## Headings